Nickelodeon on CBS: History

-The older-skewing Nickelodeon series were discontinued from the block and the revival of Nick Jr. on CBS premiered on September 18, 2004, refocusing the block back exclusively toward preschool-oriented series.
+The older-skewing Nickelodeon series were removed from the block and was rebranded back to Nick Jr. on CBS on September 18, 2004, refocusing the block back exclusively toward preschool-oriented series.
 On September 17, 2005, the block added Go, Diego, Go! and began incorporating interstitial hosted segments featuring Piper O'Possum.
 On December 31, 2005, Viacom formally split under the shared control of National Amusements (owned by Sumner Redstone), with CBS and all related broadcasting, television production and distribution properties as well as some non-production entities becoming part of the standalone company CBS Corporation, while Nickelodeon and its parent subsidiary MTV Networks became part of a new company under the Viacom name.

-Less than a month later on January 19, 2006, CBS announced that it would enter into a three-year programming partnership with DIC Entertainment (now WildBrain) to produce a new children's program block for the three-hour Saturday morning timeslot featuring new and older series from its program library, to begin airing in Fall 2006.
-On September 9, 2006, Nick Jr. on CBS ended its run and was replaced with a new block the following weekend called KOL Secret Slumber Party.
+Less than a month later on January 19, 2006, CBS announced that it would enter into a three-year programming partnership with DIC Entertainment to produce a new children's program block for the three-hour Saturday morning timeslot featuring new and older series from its program library, to begin airing in Fall 2006.
+The block was replaced by DIC's block, initially branded as the KOL Secret Slumber Party, on September 16, 2006.
+In October, Nickelodeon-owned network Noggin changed its weekend morning lineup to include more ongoing Nick Jr. series as a response to Nick Jr. on CBS's closure.

 Following the announcement of the second merger between CBS Corporation and Viacom, former CBS Corporation CEO Joseph Ianniello was receptive to the possibility of the return of Nickelodeon children's programming to CBS.
-However, CBS is currently under contract with Hearst Media Production Group to carry the CBS Dream Team E/I programming block until the end of the 2022–23 television season, meaning any new children's programming block coming to air on CBS until late 2023 at the earliest.
-Any return of Nickelodeon programming to CBS would also have to comply with the FCC's E/I requirements, so the block would still need to air the mandated 3 hours of content considered educational or informational, if it is used in such regard on the network.
+However, Ianniello left CBS in 2020, and CBS has continued to carry the CBS WKND E/I programming block since the merger.